Mona-Bhagat/Diabetes-Prediction-using-SVM-algorithm/README.md

 # Project Overview
-This project aims to build a Diabetes Disease Prediction system using Machine Learning algorithm SVM (Support Vector Machine).
+This project aims to build a Diabetes Disease Prediction system using the Machine Learning algorithm SVM (Support Vector Machine), kernel - Linear regression

 # Data Sources
 The primary dataset used for this analysis is the multivariate type of dataset "diabetes" file.
-The dataset is publickly avaiblable on link - https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database
+The dataset is publicly available on link - https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database
-The model diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements  (BMI, insulin level, age ) and target variable 'Outcome'.
+The model diagnostically predicts whether or not a patient has diabetes, based on certain diagnostic measurements  (BMI, insulin level, age ) and the target variable 'Outcome'.

 # Tools